 13. Family & Personal Reasons (ie: starting a family) came in at #2 with almost 45%

-14. Despite low pay, financial reasons was the last reason teachers leave about 17% of the time
+14. Despite the low pay, financial reasons were the last reason teachers leave about 17% of the time

 15. Of those generally “dissatisfied” 25% were unhappy with STAAR and other standardized testing practices